Wang Zhiming (pastor): Martyrdom

 In 1969, Wang Zhiming and his wife and sons were arrested.
 On December 29, 1973, Wang was executed in a stadium in front of more than 10,000 people.
-The largely Christian crowd was not cowed into submission by the spectacle, but rather many rushed to stand where they were berated by the prosecuting officials.
+Zhiming's execution caused chaos to break out in the largely Christian audience, and the prosecuting officials was assaulted by spectators.

 Legacy

 After the Cultural Revolution, official attempts to placate the Miao included a compensatory payment of 1,300 yuan (then $250) to Wang's family.
-However, the real compensation for the great suffering of Wang and the other Christians in Wuding has come in church growth.
-When Wang Zhiming was arrested, there were 2,795 Christians in Wuding.
-By 1980 the church had grown to about 12,000, and Wuding now has over 30,000 Christians and more than 100 places of worship.
+His execution did not end the spread of Christianity in the area: when Wang Zhiming was arrested, there were 2,795 Christians in Wuding; by 1980 the church had grown to about 12,000, and Wuding now has over 30,000 Christians and more than 100 places of worship.
 Sporadic persecution in Wuding continues.

+In 1981, a large monument was erected at his gravesite.

+In 1998, he was one of ten 20th-century Christian martyrs memorialized above the Great West Door of Westminster Abbey with a statue.

 In 2014, a documentary about Wang's life and community was released by filmmaker Hu Jie.